griffinryan/DoterEditor/README.md

 ### Overview

-- Doter Editor is a alpha-build of a full-featured IDE.
+- Doter Editor is a alpha-build of a full-featured code editor.
 Now building with JDK 21 LTS on all platforms.

 - Doter current supports code editing of C#, C++, C, Python, Java, Ruby, HTML, CSS, Javascript, Markdown, and much more.